-Total assets increased during the year by \$221 million, or seven percent.
-This is primarily due to an increase in local school bonds outstanding (\$228 million), offset by a \$6 million decrease in interest receivable and small decreases in other categories.
-Total liabilities increased by \$234 million, or seven percent, during the same period as a result of an increase in outstanding bonds and notes payable (\$223 million), an increase in amounts due to localities (\$3 million), an increase in premiums on bonds sold (\$4 million), and an increase in capitalized interest held (\$4 million).
-Accordingly, a decrease of \$13 million is reflected in net assets.
+Total assets decreased during the year by \$52 million, or one percent.
+This is primarily due to a \$29 million decrease in local school bonds outstanding, an \$18 million decrease in interest receivable, a \$3 million decrease in amounts due from the Literary Fund, and small decreases in other categories.
+Total liabilities decreased by \$27 million, or one percent, during the same period as a result of an decrease in outstanding bonds and notes payable (\$90 million), offset by an increase in amounts due to localities (\$4 million), an increase in premiums on bonds sold (\$64 million), a decrease in capitalized interest held (\$4 million), and small decreases in other categories.
+Accordingly, a decrease of \$25 million is reflected in net assets.

-Virginia Public School Authority's Changes in Net Assets (in millions)
+Condensed Statement of Changes in Net Assets (in millions)